dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

-# Deploy Vibe.d on production
+# Deploy on heroku

-To deploy Vibe.d application you have several choices.
-If you have access to your own machine you could directly upload the source code on the machine, compile the code and run it.

-But the are few other solutions that are more interesting.

-## Using Heroku

-The most basic solution is to deploy using Heroku on a free dyno.

-### Requirements
+### Pre-requirements

-- You must have an account on heroku
+- You must have an [account]((https://signup.heroku.com/login)) on heroku
-- You should have git installed
+- You should have [git](https://git-scm.com/) installed
-- Your application should using `dub build --build=release`
+- Your application should compile without error using dmd (`dub build --build=release`).

 ### 1 : Setup the app

-The first thing we need to do before sending our little app to the cloud is bind our app's port to heroku's one.
+The first thing we need to do before deploying our app to the cloud is bind our app's port to heroku's one.
-Indeed, heroku will "dynamically" setup a port for the dyno to listen to.
-Our app should have the same to be able to handle requests.

-In the app.d
+Heroku sets the PORT variable that you are supposed to bind, and listens on tcp/80.

 ```d
 shared static this() {